thinklikeacto/mathematics-for-data-science/README.md

-# Linear Algebra, Probability, and Statistics Roadmap
+# Mathematics for Data Science

-Welcome to the Linear Algebra, Probability, and Statistics Roadmap repository!
-This repository provides a comprehensive guide to the fundamental and advanced topics in Linear Algebra, Probability, and Statistics essential for Data Science and Machine Learning.
+Welcome to the Mathematics for Data Science repository!
+This repository offers an in-depth guide to the essential and advanced mathematical concepts in Linear Algebra, Probability, and Statistics, which are foundational to Data Science and Machine Learning.

 This roadmap is designed to help learners and practitioners navigate through the key concepts and operations relevant to ML algorithms and data structures.